NGDPLNk/excelpos/README.md

 # excelpos
-POS system made in Microsoft Excel for HIDEKI COFFEE
+simple POS system made in Microsoft Excel for HIDEKI COFFEE.

+available for anyone to use, but it will continue using HIDEKI COFFEE assets (logos, names, etc.)